Yaquina Head Directions

 The Lighthouse is open for ranger-led tours only.
-Tours are offered Thursday through Tuesday (no tours on Wednesday) and often fill early in the day.
+Tours are offered every day, except Wednesdays and Thursdays.
 Please click here for important tour information.

 Call 541-574-3100 for the most up-to-date information.

-Yaquina Head honors and issues all America the Beautiful National Parks and Federal Recreational Lands passes (senior, annual, military, access and volunteer).
+Yaquina Head honors and issues all America the Beautiful National Parks and Federal Recreational Lands passes (senior, annual, military, access, volunteer and 4th grade).
 Yaquina Head also honors and issues Oregon Pacific Coast passes.
 For a complete list of fees and the annual and lifetime passes accepted at Yaquina Head, click here (PDF).